Dec 20, 2023

-- If you don’t have a custom email address yet, set it up by navigating to the Create new email account section and clicking Add email account.
+- If you don’t have a custom email address yet, set it up by navigating to the Create email account section.

 - Create a new email address by entering an email name in the available field.
 Then, create a password, and click the Create button.

 2. Adding and Setting Up a New Email Account